Guus Hiddink: Return to Chelsea

-China U21
+China U23

-On 10 September 2018, Hiddink took over the China under-21 national team but was fired in September 2019 after a string of disappointing results, culminating with a 2–0 defeat against Vietnam under-22 men's team.
+On 10 September 2018, Hiddink took over the China Olympic team but was fired in September 2019 after a string of disappointing results, culminating with a 2–0 defeat against Vietnam.
 The coach of the Vietnamese team coincidentally was Park Hang-seo, assistant coach of South Korea's national team in the 2002 World Cup under Hiddink.

-Curaçao and retirement from management
+Curaçao and retirement

 On 21 August 2020, Hiddink was appointed as manager of the Curaçao national team.

 After failing to lead the nation to 2022 FIFA World Cup qualification, Hiddink contracted COVID-19 in 2021, prompting Patrick Kluivert to step in as interim manager of the team.
 On 9 September 2021, Hiddink officially stepped down as head coach of Curaçao and announced his managerial retirement at the age of 74.

 Hiddink came out of retirement to assist his former Socceroos assistant Graham Arnold in Australia's two-match friendly series against New Zealand, for regular assistant coach René Meulensteen was scouting the Socceroos' Qatar 2022 opponents in Europe.

 The temporary arrangement formed part of the Socceroos' centenary celebrations.
 Hiddink was on the Australian bench for their 1–0 win in Brisbane on 22 September 2022, and in Auckland three days later.